ilovehotcakes/VLAD-in-OpenCV/README.md

 # VLAD in OpenCV

 ## Introduction
-This is an OpenCV implementation in C++ of Hervé Jégou, Matthijs Douze, Cordelia Schmid, and Patrick Pérez’s CBIR system.
-They try to solve the problem of retreiving image from a large database while maintaining efficiency, accuracy, and low memory usage.
+This is an OpenCV implementation of VLAD in C++ based on Hervé Jégou, Matthijs Douze, Cordelia Schmid, and Patrick Pérez’s work (2010).
+VLAD is a CBIR system that retreives image from a large database while maintaining efficiency, accuracy, and low memory usage.
 The paper utilizes techniques like Bag-of-words, Fisher Kernel, PCA, kNN search.
 It is a very good paper and I would recommend anyone to read it.

+You can either run the program using your dataset to generate your own codebook, or you can use the provided, pre-trained codebook and dataset to get you started.

 ## Reference
 Jegou, H., Perronnin, F., Douze, M., Sanchez, J., Perez, P., & Schmid, C. (2012).
 Aggregating Local Image Descriptors into Compact Codes.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 34(9), 1704-1716.

-## Support
+## Requirements
-This VLAD implementation supports OpenCV 4.1.3 and requires the extra modules for SIFT/SURF (xfeatures2d).
++ Requires OpenCV 4.1.0 and the contrib modules with NONFREE enabled.

-+ For Windows users, you can follow the tutorial here to build and install the modules: https://putuyuwono.wordpress.com/2015/04/23/building-and-installing-opencv-3-0-on-windows-7-64-bit/
++ For Windows users, you can follow the tutorial here to build and install the contrib modules: https://putuyuwono.wordpress.com/2015/04/23/building-and-installing-opencv-3-0-on-windows-7-64-bit/

-+ For Mac users, the extra modules are already installed if you installed OpenCV via HomeBrew
++ For Mac users, the contrib modules comes installed if you installed OpenCV via HomeBrew

++ Currently supports OpenCV 4.1.0-4.1.2, might be backwards compatible but haven't been tested

-+ Currently supports OpenCV 4.1.3 SIFT an SURF
++ Supports SIFT an SURF descriptors

 ## Files